-Pursuant to Articles 1 and 19 of the statutes, the FWO pursues its mission through activities aimed at pushing back the frontiers of knowledge in all areas of science, by stimulating and funding fundamental academic research at the universities in the Flemish Community and at scientific research institutes.
+Pursuant to Article 1 of the statutes, the FWO pursues its mission through activities aimed at pushing back the frontiers of knowledge in all areas of science, by stimulating and funding fundamental and strategic academic research at the universities in the Flemish Community and at scientific research institutes.

-§ 2 Following the Berlin Declaration of 2003 for the promotion of free access to scientific knowledge and cultural heritage, beneficiaries of FWO mandates, credits and projects must deposit the publications that result from the FWO subsidies in a public “Open Access” database, within one year from the date of publication, in order to effect greater impact and valorisation of their work.
+§ 2.
+Following the Berlin Declaration of 2003 for the promotion of free access to scientific knowledge and cultural heritage, beneficiaries of FWO fellowships, grants and projects must deposit the publications resulting in whole or in part from the FWO subsidies, in a public “Open Access” database, in accordance with the provisions of Art.
+XI.196, §2/1 of the Code of Economic Law, within one year from the date of publication, in order to effect greater impact and valorisation of their work.
+The FWO derives the Open Access definition from the aforementioned Berlin Declaration and therefore expects worldwide and free online access to the above-mentioned publications for everyone, both within and outside the scientific context.
 Researchers are also advised to publish their other publications in such an "Open Access" database, the so-called "Open Archives", together with the research data that resulted in these publications.

-The granting of a mandate or research credit does not imply any liability on the part of the FWO for any injury or damage to persons or property which may be caused, directly or indirectly, from such research.
+The granting of a fellowship or research grant does not imply any liability on the part of the FWO for any injury or damage to persons or property which may result, directly or indirectly, from such research.

 §1.
 Role of host institutions

-- The host institutions where FWO beneficiaries carry out their research projects conduct a preventive policy with respect to research integrity and ensure the research integrity with which such research is to be carried out.
+- The host institutions where FWO beneficiaries carry out their research projects conduct a preventive policy with respect to scientific integrity and ensure the scientific integrity with which such research is to be carried out.

-- In this context, academic administrations are required to inform the secretary-general of FWO as soon as they have established breaches of research integrity committed by beneficiaries of the FWO and after all the relevant customary procedures of the institute have been followed and there is no reasonable doubt as to the breach and its precise nature.
+- In this context, the administration of the host institution is required to inform the secretary-general of FWO as soon as they have established breaches of scientific integrity committed by beneficiaries of the FWO and after all the relevant customary procedures of the institute have been followed and there is no reasonable doubt as to the breach and its precise nature.

-- The secretary-general of FWO will notify the host institution of any serious indications of breaches of research integrity committed by one of the beneficiaries of the FWO.
-The university will thereupon initiate its customary procedure for breaches of research integrity.
+- The secretary-general of FWO will notify the host institution of any serious indications of breaches of scientific integrity committed by one of the beneficiaries of the FWO.
+The host institution will thereupon initiate its customary procedure for breaches of scientific integrity.
 The host institution will in that case conduct the investigation in accordance with its own rules, and send its findings to the FWO.

 - In any report to the FWO the following shall be described clearly and exhaustively: the findings made, the investigative methodology used, the further findings and, where appropriate, the advice of the VCWI.
-Throughout the entire procedure, the host institution shall be available to be contacted by the FWO to provide additional information and shall make all reasonable efforts to help avoid any financial loss and damage to the reputation of the FWO.
+Throughout the entire procedure, the host institution shall make itself available to the FWO to provide additional information and shall make all reasonable efforts to help avoid any financial loss and damage to the reputation of the FWO.

-- Communication by the university to third parties and vice versa shall always take place in consultation with the FWO.
+- Communication by the host institution to third parties and vice versa shall always take place in consultation with the FWO.